 All new connections to Charlotte Water's wastewater collections system requesting a new water service 1-1/2 inch or larger (or equivalent sewer flow) require a CAP approval before final connection.
 All new service requests requiring CAP approval must submit a CAP application to the New Services Group.
 For development projects submitted through Charlotte Water's Land Development Services (Donated) group, the CAP application will be submitted as part of the Land Development Services review process.
 A CAP approval is required before the final connections to the public water and sewer systems.

 Apply early to avoid project delays.
-Due to extensive development and redevelopment, portions of the wastewater system are nearing capacity.
+Extensive development and redevelopment can have major impacts to the local pipelines and existing wastewater system.
 CAP applications and new taps cannot be approved unless capacity is available.
-Submitting a PCR and full CAP application as early as possible helps to identify any possible capacity issues and their solutions early.
+Submitting a Preliminary CAP Review (PCR) and full CAP application as early as possible helps to identify any possible capacity issues and their solutions early.